 - Whenever you climb on, always do a strong whitewater kick with one or both legs.
 This raises your body to the water surface so you pull on horizontally vs pulling you body up and out of the water.
 Think you have less upper body strength?
 Kicking will definitely help!

-- Worst case – Learn the flip rescue (search my blog for video samples).
+- **Learn the flip rescue (search my blog for video samples).
 This is a method used to pull someone else out of the water.
 If you have difficulty getting on, you can direct others how to pull you out of the water.
 Or you can rescue others.
+With practice you can help someone out of the water in 30 seconds (and not just paddlers).

-- Learn how to get on your board in shallow water before venturing out further.
+- ALWAYS!!
+Learn how to get on your board in shallow water before venturing out further.

 - Always wear your leash.
 Losing your board off shore isn’t a good idea, and if you struggle to get on, keeping it within reach is important.
 Attach to your waist or vest PFD strap to keep feet free, especially in current.